 Because chunk migrations have an impact on cluster read/write performance, you can set the balancing window to avoid the impact during business peak, or run commands to disable balancing.

 Commands to manage balancing are described as follows.
-If you do not have the permission to run the commands, please submit a ticket for further assistance.
+If you do not have the permission to run the commands, submit a ticket for further assistance.

 Checking whether balancing is enabled for MongoDB sharded cluster